 See you in High Water

 Speaking of endings souring an otherwise fine experience.
-Including a blasting Black Sabbath song at the end of the first Iron Man worked because well it’s an Iron Man movie and it’s an Iron Man song.
-This film is drifting quietly into the sunset and suddenly we are blasted with this loud, obnoxious country rock song (Outlaw State of Mind by Chris Stapleton) that doesn’t fit the scene, or mood and honestly at that point doesn’t fit the film.
+Including a blasting Black Sabbath song at the end of the first Iron Man worked because, well, it’s an Iron Man movie and it’s an Iron Man song.
+This film is drifting quietly into the sunset and suddenly we are blasted with this loud, obnoxious country rock song (Outlaw State of Mind by Chris Stapleton) that fits neither the scene, mood, nor the film.

-The film overall is great.
-The acting is more than solid all across the board and the film spends the vast majority of its running time in a good place.
-Like I said a very good film overall till the ghost pirates show up.
+Hell or Highwater overall is great.
+The acting is more than solid all across the board, and the film spends the vast majority of its running time in a good place.
+Like I said, a very good film overall till the ghost pirates show up.